tisnik/clj-fileutils/README.md

     lein doc

-## Options

-FIXME: listing of options this app accepts.

-## Examples

-...

 ### Bugs

-...

-### Any Other Sections
-### That You Think
-### Might be Useful

 ## License

 Copyright © 2015, 2016  Pavel Tisnovsky

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.